The Strangest Brew: A List of Horror Musicals

 • Buffy the Vampire Slayer: "Once More, With Feeling" (2001)

-• Rocky Horror Picture Show (2016) I didn’t think it captured the magic of the original film or liver performances, it’s still got the delightful b-movie vibes of the story.
+• Rocky Horror Picture Show (2016) I didn’t think it captured the magic of the original film or live performances, but it’s still filled with delightful B-movie vibes.

 Horror Musical Stage Productions